ignfab/voxatile/docs/usage/parameters/TileTasks.md

 - `models` (required, models must be voxelizable in 2d): [Selection of models](ModelSelection.md) to use.
 - `heightmap` (required): [Heightmap](Heightmaps.md) to use.
 - `altitudeMetadata` (required): Name of the model metadata containing the altitude value.
+Must be expressed in voxel units.
 - `placeAbove` (optional, default [`Nothing`](Placeables.md#nothing)): [Placeable](Placeables.md) placed above the altitude value.
 - `placeBelow` (optional, default [`Nothing`](Placeables.md#nothing)): [Placeable](Placeables.md) placed below the altitude value.